-Gradual process injuries occur over a period of four weeks or more and are caused by the gradual onset of a condition, a disease or an infection that is related to a work task, or the work environment.
+Gradual process injuries occur over time and are caused by the gradual onset of a condition, a disease or an infection that is related to a work task, or the work environment.
 These may be covered by us.

 Demonstrating cultural competency is important in the provision of services relating to all claims.
 Please refer to the ACC1625 Guidelines on Maori Cultural Competencies for Providers (PDF 2.0M).

-- whether a particular characteristic of either the work environment or the client’s job has caused the personal injury
+- Whether a particular property or characteristic of either the work environment or the client’s job, has caused or contributed to the cause of the personal injury

-- whether the risk of suffering the personal injury is significantly greater for people who do the job or work in the employment environment than for people who do not.
+- Whether the risk of suffering the personal injury is significantly greater for people who do the job or work in the employment environment than for people who do not.

-When lodging a claim for gradual process disease or infection, follow the general process for lodging claims and remember to tick the Gradual Process box when completing the ACC45 Injury Claim form.
+When lodging a claim for gradual process disease or infection, follow the general process for lodging claims and remember to tick the Gradual Process box when completing the ACC45 injury claim form.

 For questions on specific claims, contact the client’s case manager or case coordinator.